- What to do

 Photo: Rörstrand

 Celebrating the beauty of nature, many Swedish design items across glass and ceramics feature natural elements.
 As for current trends, mixing vintage and new is a definite tendency.
-1960s-style patterned crockery by designers such as Stig Lindberg complement unadorned, contemporary designs beautifully.
+1960s-style patterned crockery by designers such as Stig Lindberg complements unadorned, contemporary designs beautifully.
 Some of Lindberg’s much-loved ranges – such as the foliate-patterned ‘Berså’ variant – are still in production, courtesy of porcelain purveyor Gustavsberg.

 Elsewhere, Anna Elzer Oscarson has gained a reputation for handcrafted, practical, yet ultra-stylish porcelain items under her own brand AEO.
 While her studio is in Gothenburg, her collections are manufactured in Lidköping at the renowned Porslinsfabriken factory.